Euphredes/Euphredes/README.txt

-to cope: to overload my mind until some reaction within me, that is strong enough, breaks through my self-imposed monotony.
+to cope: to overload my mind until some reaction within me, that is strong enough, breaks through my self-imposed
+monotony: a straitjacket.
 That reaction is a choice for me to do something with or not.
 I feel like a gambler with a stranger, who I've been closest to, gambling over my life and death.

 .it., this mystery goes by many names.
 Perhaps you too, reader, call .it.